-On top of these earning rates, this card comes with statement credits for modern business expenses, such as $150 on Adobe Creative Cloud and Acrobat Pro DC annual subscriptions, $10 per month on purchases from U.S. wireless telephone providers, and up to $400 ($200 semi-annually) on Dell purchases.
+On top of these earning rates, this card comes with numerous statement credits for modern business expenses, such as up to a $150 statement credit per year on select Adobe purchases (including Adobe Creative Cloud and Acrobat Pro DC annual subscriptions), up to $120 in statement credits ($10 per month) for direct purchases with any U.S. wireless telephone provider and up to a $400 statement credit on Dell purchases (up to $200 semi-annually).
 Add those to the card’s numerous travel-related statement credits, and it can be easy for a self-employed freelancer to recoup the high annual fee.

-Should I get a business credit card as a freelancer?
+Should you get a business credit card as a freelancer?

 The short answer: It depends.
 If you occasionally freelance on the side and only rake in a couple hundred dollars a year, it may not be worth getting a business credit card.

 On the other hand, if your income is solely from freelance work, getting a business credit card for your freelance expenses can help you in the long run.
 First, a credit card for freelance expenses can help keep personal and business purchases separate, making it easier to file taxes each year.
 Plus, if your business grows and you hire employees, many business card issuers offer employee cards for no additional fee.

 You can also benefit from earning rewards on business-related purchases.
 Most business credit cards are tailored to earn rewards on software subscriptions, computer equipment purchases, consulting services and more.
 With these rewards, you can earn a little extra cash back, points for travel or get discounts on your business spending.

 How to choose the best credit card for freelancers